 The Secret Community Leader column is published in partnership with Practical Governance.

-After every issue Stir to Action and Practical Governance will host an open, online discussion to explore and debate the themes raised in the previous column which we will record and publish.
+After the publication of this column, Stir to Action and Practical Governance hosted an open, online discussion to explore and debate the themes raised.

-If you would like to take part in a discussion on the themes raised in this column, or would like to become the Secret Community Leader in a future column please get in touch via email@example.com
+If you would like to take part in future discussions, or would like to become the Secret Community Leader in a future column please get in touch via email@example.com